justi/no_comments/README.md

 - Option to stay documentation comments (e.g. `# @param`) https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Style/Documentation
 - Option to recursively clean all files in a directory
 - Option to clean all files in a directory except for a specified file
-- Option for audit mode (show what would be removed without actually removing it)